neilflood/plainpydoc2md/README.md

 Convert plain Python docstrings into Markdown files

 This is intended for simple projects, where things like Sphinx and ReadTheDocs are more complex than desired.
-The main value is writing Markdown is that this can be stored directly into a Git repository and will be rendered directly in a web browser when viewed on Guthub.
+The main value of writing Markdown is that this can be stored directly into a Git repository and will be rendered directly in a web browser when viewed on Guthub.
 This makes for very direct availablity of the Python documentation.